MoayadHn/NS-encryption/README.md

 # NS-encryption
-Needham and Schroeder encryption messaging client-server application
+Needham and Schroeder Protocol[^1] encryption messaging client-server application.

 ### Underlying process:
 1. Alice send request to communicatee with bob to the server plus nonce.
 2. The server respond with payload of 2 versions of the session key, one encrypted with Alice key, the other is encryptd with Bob key, and put the same nonce alice sent.